macro32/pcat/README.md

 * handle notes
 * handle location
 * handle scene types well (another 'tag' thing, but maybe more...)
-* does a bunch of reconciliation between what I think I have and what it is (e.g dates)
+* does a bunch of reconciliation between what I think I have, and what it is (e.g dates)
+* use existing libraries and services which comply (i.e. cost neawt)
 * it costs neawt
 * command line is fine (who *needs* a stinking GUI?)

+Use Cases are good.
+Let's do a Use Case or three.

+1. Extract date taken.
+Save to DB.
+Check with current directory (yyyy/mm/dd).
+Flag differences.
+2. Add location(s).
+I can remember most.
+3. Add tags indicating content (e.g Landscape, River, Seascape, Sunset, Sunrise, Flower, Rose, ...)
+4. Add notes.
+Context.
+Special circumstances.
+Memories.
+5. Add quality indicator.
+Subjective, but useful.
+Technical quality, composition, potential usefulness, are all factors.
+6. Extract technical data.
+Save to DB.
+Specifically f-stop, exposure, ISO, etc.
+7. Auto analyse content to help with tagging.
+Ambitious, maybe.
+But instructive and fun.
+Portraits.
+Flowers.
+For starters.

 Why haven't I considered the photo manager applications?
 Well, the best cost, but a modest price would be considered.
 However, a lifetime of not paying for most of my software has spoiled me, and made me reluctant to give someone money for something I can implement myself, whatever the requirements.
 My reduced circumstances mean free and Open Source is even more attractive.
 And rolling your own is quite satisfying and a way of keeping my hand in.